TheFireCo/genkit-plugins/plugins/openai/README.md

 **`genkitx-openai-plugin`** is a community plugin for using OpenAI APIs with [Firebase GenKit](https://github.com/firebase/genkit).
 Built by [**The Fire Company**](https://github.com/TheFireCo). 🔥

+This Genkit plugin allows to use OpenAI models through their official APIs.

 ## Installation

 Install the plugin in your project with your favorite package manager: